What Is HIPAA

 - Access Control.
-Technical policies and strategies must be implemented and ensure that only authorized personnel has access to protected health information.
+Technical policies and strategies must be implemented to ensure that only authorized personnel can access protected health information.

 - Audit Controls.
 Hardware, software, and procedural mechanisms must be able to record and examine access and activity relating to information systems that contain or handle PHI.

 - Integrity Controls.
 Strategies must be implemented to ensure that PHI is not altered or destroyed without prior authorization.